aigis-styleguide/aigis/src/en/Documantation/configs.md

 ## dest: (optional)
 Type|Default
 ---|---
-String|'./styleguide'
+String|'./style guide'

 Specify destination directory.
-If you didn't specify it, Aigis will make a destination directory named `styleguide` at the configuration file (`aigis_config.yml`) directory.
+If you didn't specify it, Aigis will make a destination directory named `style guide` at the configuration file (`aigis_config.yml`) directory.

 > #### Example
 ```yaml